dylanized/http-proxy-loader/README.md

 - create the default proxy log file with 'touch ~/.forever/proxy'
 - run 'bash start.sh' to launch using the defaults

-By default, Forever will the forever output in your system's ~/.forever folder, and put the child script's output and error  files inside your proxy script directory.
+By default, Forever will log its output in your system's ~/.forever folder, and put the child script's output and error  files inside your proxy script directory.
 Start.sh will name all log files the same as your process name, which defaults to 'proxy'.

 You can pass start.sh the following parameters: